debbiect246/recipe-shared/README.md

-# recipe-share
+# recipe-shared
-A django app for users to share recipes interesting recipes for all
+A django app for users to share recipes interesting recipes for all to use